changer/cmsplugin-fbalbum/README.md

 )
 ```

-You might need to do this if you are getting some sort of database error.
+You might need to migrate your database to avoid database errors, you can do it with the commands below:

 ```bash
 $ python manage.py syncdb